drewm27/speakerrankings/extreme-size-pages/Onn+Large+Party+gen+1.md

 share-description: "The Onn Large Party gen 1 ranks #37 out of 48 total Party Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Onn Large Party gen 1 ranks #37 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/).
+The Onn Large Party gen 1 ranks #37 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #37 Onn Large Party gen 1: $100
 - Negatives: Bass is not deep, some midrange peaks.
 Sounds boxy at higher volumes.
 Gets distorted at high volume.